Large deviations for stochastic fluid networks with Weibullian tails: Model description and preliminary results

-\begin{theorem} Let $\beta_i\in \R$ for $i=1,\ldots,d$.
-The (restriction of the) reflection map $\mathbf{R}: \prod_{i=1}^{d}\D^{\beta_i}[0,T] \to \prod_{i=1}^{2d}\D[0,T]$, where $\mathbf{R}=(\phi,\psi)$, is Lipschitz continuous w.r.t.\ $d_p$. \end{theorem} Note that the restriction of the domain to the paths without downward jumps is essential for this type of results to hold.
+Note that the restriction of the domain to the paths without downward jumps is essential for this type of results to hold.
 Since the order in which the jumps take place matters for the action of the reflection map, we cannot ensure the continuity of the reflection map without such extra regularity conditions.
 The main difficulty arises with paths which have jumps with different signs in multiple coordinates appearing almost simultaneously (K. Ramanan, personal communication).